-- The DVI-D connector holds flat and long pin that is quite smaller in size than the DVI-I.
+- The DVI-D connector holds a flat and long pin that is quite smaller in size than the DVI-I.

 - The DVI-D ports cannot take other sorts of DVI connectors.

 The most feasible option to use is a DVI-I connector or cable.
-It is because DVI-I offer high flexibility and best quality of picture.
+It is because DVI-I offers high flexibility and the best quality of the picture.
 Moreover, the DVI-I allows the convenience to transfer both analog and digital signals, which is not the case with DVI-D. While it is tricky to identify the difference between DVI-D and DVI-I, you can always go through our guide to determine the differences.
-This will not just offer you with the perfect solution, but will also help you to select an appropriate type of cable as per your use.
+This will not just offer you the perfect solution, but will also help you to select an appropriate type of cable as per your use.